IBM/predict-insurance-charges-with-autoai/README.md

 to create IBM Watson Studio Service.

 ![watsonStudio](https://media.github.ibm.com/user/79254/files/e493eb80-8626-11ea-87b5-f1c7cf8d50e0)
-* After logging into IBM Cloud, click `acknowledge` to show that you have read your data rights.
+* After logging into IBM Cloud, click `Proceed` to show that you have read your data rights.

 * Click on `IBM Cloud` in the top left corner to ensure you are on the home page.

 * Within your IBM Cloud account, click on the top search bar to search for cloud services and offerings.
 Type in `Watson Studio` and then click on `Watson Studio` under `Catalog Results`.

 * This will take you to the Watson Studio service page.
 There you can name the service as you wish.
-I named it mine `Watson-Studiofree`.
+I named it mine `Watson-Studio-freetrial`.
 You can also choose which data center to create your instance in.
 The gif above shows mine as being created in Dallas.

 * For this guide, we will choose the `Lite` service, which is free.
 This has limited compute, but will be enough